zoltan243/Simple9SliceScale/README.md

 # Simple9SliceScale
 This is a simple implementation of [9-slice scaling](https://en.wikipedia.org/wiki/9-slice_scaling) using OpenGL.
 The rendered textures can be used as background images for 2D scalable rectangular shapes.

-Feel free modify and use it in your project.
+Feel free to modify and use it in your project.

 ## Build
 Use [CMake](https://cmake.org/download/) to generate project / build files.
 All dependencies are handled in the *CMakeLists.txt* files.